Discovering Your Enneagram Type, As Well As Your Favorite Movie Stars

 Type Seven.
 The Enthusiast.

 The busy, productive type.
 Sevens are versatile, optimistic and spontaneous.
 Playful, high spirited and practical, they can also be overextended, scattered and undisciplined.
 They constantly seek new and exciting experiences, but they can become distracted and exhausted by staying on the go.
 They typically have problems with superficiality and impulsiveness.
-At their best, healthy Sevens focus their talents on worthwhile goals, becoming joyous, highly accomplished and full of gratitude.

 Examples of Sevens are Billy Connelly, Steven Speilberg, Sarah Ferguson and Bette Midler.